openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

 .. dropdown:: Text-to-Image Generation

-   OpenVINO GenAI introduces the openvino_genai.Text2ImagePipeline for inference of text-to-image models such as: as Stable Diffusion 1.5, 2.1, XL, LCM, Flex, and more.
+   OpenVINO GenAI introduces ``openvino_genai.Text2ImagePipeline`` for inference of text-to-image models such as: as Stable Diffusion 1.5, 2.1, XL, LCM, Flex, and more.
    See the following usage example for reference.